jkingportfolio/CI_PP4_Pic_Pals/README.md

 #### Testing User Stories - Site Owner

-27. As the site owner, I would want to validate users data entries on sign up so that users can create a log in which meets the requirements.
+27. As the site owner, I would want to validate users' data entries on sign up so that users can create a log in which meets the requirements.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |